Click here to view a list of current vacancies.

 Position Type: Faculty position with full, competitive benefits package

 Salary: Commensurate with qualifications

-Position is open until filled, and applications received by April 16, 2020 will receive priority consideration.
+Position was open until filled, and applications received by April 16, 2020 received priority consideration.

 The School of Criminal Justice in the College of Public Affairs invites applications for a Trace Evidence Forensic Science (open rank) faculty position.
 A non-tenure track, contractual “Executive-in-Residence” would be possible for a senior practitioner with substantial experience and an appropriate terminal degree.
 The appointment will begin in August 2020 and is contingent upon final budgetary approval.